theCalcaholic/bash-utils/README.md

   Options:
     --check, -c If provided, the bundled script will be called with the given arguments to check if it works (i.e. returns with exit code 0).
+    --gzip, -z  Use additional gzip compression for bundled scripts
 ```

 ### check-cert.sh